hackerzhuli/unity_code_native/docs/USSAutoCompletion.md

 ## Properties
 After user typed `:` for a valid property, we give a list of most likely values for that property for user to select.

-If user selected any item, then we should also remember to automatically insert a space before and a `;` after(not for properties that support mulitple values, ie. comma seperated values, we don't add a `;` after).
+If user selected any item, then we should also remember to automatically insert a space before(if there are no space yet after the colon) and a `;` after(not for properties that support mulitple values, ie. comma seperated values, we don't add a `;` after).

 Note that as user is typing after `:`, eg. typing `color:r` then we are going to look at what is our best guess of what is next and try to give a list of most likely values for that property.

+Note that we have a limitation, if user just typed whitespaces after the colon and nothing else, we can't provide auto completion for that property.
+Only user just typed the colon or after user type some character that is not whitespace after colon.

 We have special auto completion logic for color properties and `transition-property`(see below).